SharePoint/sp-dev-docs/docs/sp-add-ins/replace-an-expiring-client-secret-in-a-sharepoint-add-in.md

 ## Update the remote web application in Visual Studio to use the new secret

 > [!IMPORTANT]
-> If your add-in was originally created with a pre-release version of the Microsoft Office Developer Tools for Visual Studio, it may contain an out-of-date version of the **TokenHelper.[cs|vb]** file.
+> If your add-in was created with a pre-release version of the Microsoft Office Developer Tools for Visual Studio, it may contain an out-of-date version of the **TokenHelper.[cs|vb]** file.
 If the file does not contain the string `secondaryClientSecret`, it is out of date and must be replaced before you can update the web application with a new secret.
 To obtain a copy of a release version of the file, you need Visual Studio 2012 or later.
 Create a new SharePoint Add-in project in Visual Studio.
 Copy the **TokenHelper.[cs|vb]** file from it to the web application project of your SharePoint Add-in.

 1. Open the SharePoint Add-in project in Visual Studio, and open the **web.config** file for the web application project.
 In the `appSettings` section, there are keys for the client ID and client secret.
 The following is an example: